patrickbucher/docs/tls/tls-mastery.md

 It's a good idea to write a script (accepting the domain name `paedubucher.ch` as a parameter) to automate the process.

-# Chapter 7: Automated CertificateManagement Environment
+# Chapter 7: Automated Certificate Management Environment

 The _Automated Certificate Management Environment_ (ACME) is a protocol for clients interacting with CAs, defined in [RFC